Twin Peaks season 3: Reception and legacy

-On Rotten Tomatoes, the season has a 94% approval rating, with an average score of 7.8/10 and based on 460 reviews.
+On Rotten Tomatoes, the season has a 94% approval rating based on 461 reviews, with an average rating of 7.8/10.
 The site's critical consensus reads: "Surreal, suspenseful, and visually stunning, this new Twin Peaks is an auteurist triumph for David Lynch."
+On Metacritic, which uses a weighted average, the season holds a score of 74/100 based on 26 critics, indicating "generally favorable" reviews.

 Sean T. Collins of Rolling Stone called the season "one of the most groundbreaking TV series ever", praising its original, complex storylines and the performances of its cast, particularly Kyle MacLachlan.
 Matt Zoller Seitz of Vulture wrote that the show was "the most original and disturbing to hit TV drama since The Sopranos".
 In his season review for IGN, Matt Fowler noted that Twin Peaks "came back as a true artistic force that challenged just about every storytelling convention we know" and scored it an 8.8 out of ten.

 Of the season's two-part premiere, Sonia Saraiya of Variety wrote:

 Twin Peaks: The Return is weird and creepy and slow.
 But it is interesting.
 The show is very stubbornly itself—not quite film and not quite TV, rejecting both standard storytelling and standard forms.
 It's not especially fun to watch and it can be quite disturbing.
 But there is never a sense that you are watching something devoid of vision or intention.
 Lynch's vision is so total and absolute that he can get away with what wouldn't be otherwise acceptable.

 The Hollywood Reporters Daniel Fienberg wrote of the season's format:

-It's obvious this Twin Peaks is going to be an 18 hour unit.
+It's obvious this Twin Peaks is going to be an 18-hour unit.
 There was no discernible separation between hours and if credits hadn't rolled, the second hour could probably just as easily have flowed into the third.
 This isn't episodic TV: It's another thing.

 In her "A" grade review of the premiere, Emily L. Stephens of The A.V.
 Club wrote of its possible reception by critics and viewers:

 If you were looking forward to a return of the sometimes campy, sometimes cozy humor of the original two seasons of Twin Peaks, this premiere could come as a shock.
 If you were anticipating that once jolting, now familiar blend of genres, this is ... not that ... but pure Lynchian horror.